andersonopt/website/content/blog/product-release-notes-3-26-20.md

 ![](/images/ProjectZoom.png)

-## Added Lat/Long to the main parcel pop up
+## Added Lat/Long to Parcel details Pop-Up

-We've also added a parcel's latitude and longitude coordinates to the parcel details pop-up.

-* Click blue parcel marker
+* Click the blue parcel marker for a parcel to see the details.
-* Scroll down in pop-up box to find parcel details, including Latitude and Longitude
+* Scroll down in pop-up to see parcel details including Latitude and Longitude now.

 ![](/images/LatLongPopUp.png)